Table of contents

 What is IPv6?

-One address is 128 bit-long, and while the first 64 bits represent the network portion, the last – the host portion.
+An IPv6 address is 128 bits long, and while the first 64 bits represent the network portion, the last – the host portion.
 An IPv6 address comprises eight groups written in hexadecimal format using values between 0 and FFFF and colons.

 For example, 2001:4860:4860::8888 (Google LLC).
 The double-colon in this technical format indicates that the middle segments represent zeroes.
 The fully expanded version of this address is 2001:4860:4860:0000:0000:0000:0000:8888.